 Important legislation in the twentieth century, most notably the Voting Rights Act of 1965, has led to a long-term increase in the ability of Americans to participate in elections.
-The effects of other legislation intended to increase turnout, such as the National Voter Registration Act, have been more limited.
-Because Americans who vote tend to have different demographic characteristics than those who don't, it is often assumed that if turnout were to increase, election results would be significantly altered.
-However, research indicates that the political attitudes of non-voters are not much different than those of voters.
-Therefore, successful efforts to expand the electorate may have less impact on election results than many people expect.
+The effects of other legislation intended to increase turnout, such as the National Voter Registration Act, have been more limited to specific administrative practices across states.

 What is 'voter turnout'?